Day 132 of #LiveWell2017

 I explained my reason for calling and asked if he would be willing to answer a few questions about his volunteer naturalist work.
 “Sure.”
+I asked my first question: “What are your naturalist interests?”
 His first answer started with “that’s a broad question”, but he launched into a S-L-O-W explanation of his former work in nuclear medicine and oncology, his interest in botany, and his habit of taking pictures.
-His words crawled out like hiking boots grinding step by step over rocks, slow and gravelly.
+His words crawled out sounding like hiking boots grinding step by step over rocks, slow and gravelly.

 I thought maybe he was on medication or slightly drunk here at 10 o’clock in the morning.
 Then, I thought maybe he was just really old, ancient even.
 His words were so slow, so measured, as if he had to think of each one before he said it out loud.
 I started looking around the room, fidgeting with my pen, waiting impatiently for him to finish his rambling answer so I could get on to the next question.

 Then he said, “I’m a curmudgeon.”
 I laughed.

 “An old one, not a young one,” he added.
 “Do you know what a curmudgeon is?”

 “Yes,” I laughed, “I’m married to one.”
 (Don’t worry, my husband says so himself)